SumoLogic/sumologic-documentation/docs/get-started/faqs.md

 Whatever you use follow these rules:

 * Use key-value pairs in a regular, defined format such as `key=value,` so they're easy to [parse](/docs/search/search-query-language/parse-operators).
 * Start logs with a regular, well-defined timestamp, ideally including a time zone.
-See [timestamp considerations and supported formats] (../../03Send-Data/Sources/04Reference-Information-for-Sources/Timestamps,-Time-Zones,-Time-Ranges,-and-Date-Formats.md) for details.
+See [timestamp considerations and supported formats](../send-data/sources/reference-information-sources/time-reference.md) for details.
 * Start logs with a regular format to make automatically detecting message boundaries easier.
 See [collecting multiline logs] (../../03Send-Data/Sources/04Reference-Information-for-Sources/Collecting-Multiline-Logs.md) for details.

 For example, from our own production logs, we use the following: